JimMarshall35/Forth/README.md

 # Forth
 a forth

-10/10/23
-Things I want to do next:
-  - change build system from premake to CMake - it's just better I think and more amenable to embedded platforms

-  - make tests run through visual studio test runner

 16/09/23
   - premake build system set up, to enable generation of project files for many different IDEs